 Easy Vegan Ribs | BBQ Tempeh

-This easy Vegan Ribs recipe is a finger-lickin’ dish that is fabulous on the grill, baked in an oven, or even slow-cooked in a crockpot.
-Leftovers make great sandwiches too!
+This easy Tempeh Vegan Ribs recipe is a finger-lickin’ dish that is fabulous on the grill, baked in an oven, or even slow-cooked in a crockpot.
+Leftovers are great on sandwiches too!

 One of the things I love best about this tempeh recipe is that it’s so versatile.
 One of my favorite ways to make it is to turn it into a plate full of saucy barbeque vegan ribs that can be served with rice or on a bun.